kpinto-gil/Thesis/README.md

 # Thesis
 Development and validation of pharmacoinformatic similarity-based tools for safety assessment of chemicals

+### Training and Validations Sets.xlsx:
+This file contains the training and validation sets used in this thesis.

+## Similarity RA part:

+### Unsuperviserd_RA.ipynb:
+Jupyter notebook for running Unsupervised Read Across with different similarity metrics

+### Superviserd_RA.ipynb:
+Jupyter notebook for running Supervised Read Across with different similarity metrics

+### Radial_Plots.ipynb:
+Jupyter notebook for creating radial plots with similarity predictions

+## QSAR models part:

 ### Annex_Thesis_Tables.xlsx: This file contains 7 tables described below.

 - S1 Table.
 Cross-validation statistics of AE models.
 Detailed cross-validation statistics including other AEs not satisfying quality requirements as well as models built under non-conformal framework.